cloro

 Cons

-• Continuous maintenance — plan for 8-15 engineer hours per month of selector and stealth-plugin upkeep at production volume
+• Continuous maintenance.
+Plan for 8-15 engineer hours per month at production volume

-• Per-query infrastructure cost (proxies + CAPTCHA + compute) often exceeds managed-API pricing by month two
+• Per-query infrastructure cost often exceeds managed-API pricing by month two

-• Compliance posture is harder to defend if you’re scraping for enterprise customers
+• Compliance posture is harder to defend for enterprise customers

 True cost per query at production volume

 Headline pricing tells only part of the story.
-The table below shows true cost per 1,000 ChatGPT queries at 1,000 queries/day production volume, including proxies, CAPTCHA solving, compute, and engineer time where applicable.
+The table below shows true cost per 1,000 ChatGPT queries at 1,000 queries/day.
+It includes proxies, CAPTCHA solving, compute, and engineer time where applicable.

 ToolSubscriptionProxies/creditsCAPTCHAEngineer hours/moTotal $/mo